Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: Causality and Abstraction

 \begin{remark}[Inducing Graphical Structure] Observe that our definition of causal model makes no explicit reference to a graphical structure defining a causal ordering on the variables.
 While the mechanism for a variable takes in total settings, it might be that the output of a mechanism depends only on a subset of values.
 This induces a \textit{causal ordering} among the variables, such that $\onevarr \prec \onevar$---or $\onevarr$ is a \emph{parent} of $\onevar$---just in case there is a setting $\psettt$ of the variables $\varrrs = \allvars\setminus\{\onevarr\}$, and two settings $\onevall,\onevall'$ of $\onevarr$ such that $\mechanism{\onevar}(\psettt,\onevall) \neq \mechanism{\onevar}(\psettt,\onevall')$ (see, e.g., \citealt{Woodward2003}).
-The resulting order $\prec$ captures a general type of causal dependence.
+The resulting order $\prec$ captures a notion of direct causation, which can be extended to indirect causation by taking its transitive closure $\prec^*$.
 Throughout the paper, we will define mechanisms to take in partial settings of parent variables, though technically they take in total settings and depend only on the parent variables. \end{remark}

-When $\prec$ is irreflexive, we say the causal model is \textit{acyclic}.
+When $\prec^*$ is irreflexive, we say the causal model is \textit{acyclic}.
 Most of our examples of causal models will have this property.
 However, it is often also possible to give causal interpretations of cyclic models (see, e.g., \citealt{Bongers}).
 Indeed, the abstraction operations to be introduced generally create cycles among variables, even from initially acyclic models (see \citealt[\S 5.3]{Rubinstein2017} for an example).
 In Section~\ref{sec:future}, we provide an example where we abstract a causal model representing the bubble sort algorithm into a cyclic model where any sorted list is a solution satisfying the equations.

 \begin{remark}[Acyclic Model Notation] Our example in Section~\ref{sec:example} will involve causal abstraction between two finite, acyclic causal models.
 We will call variables that depend on no other variable \textit{input variables} ($\inputvars$), and variables on which no other variables depend \textit{output variables} ($ \outputvars$).
 The remaining variables are \textit{intermediate variables}.
 We can intervene on input variables $\inputvars$ to `prime' the model with a particular input.\footnote{In some parts of the literature what we are calling input variables are designated as `exogenous' variables.} As such, the constant functions for input variables in our examples will be overwritten. \end{remark}